Nida, Lithuania: Post-war

 In 1939 the town had 736 inhabitants.
-Nida became nearly uninhabited, like all of the Curonian Spit, as a result of the Red Army advance and the Evacuation of East Prussia at the end of World War II, and the eventual expulsion of surviving German inhabitants.
-The town was reassigned to Lithuania under border changes promulgated at the Potsdam Conference, and became part of the Lithuanian SSR within the Soviet Union; since 1990 it has been part of independent Lithuania.
+Like all of the Curonian Spit, Nida became nearly uninhabited as a result of the advancing Red Army, the Evacuation of East Prussia and the eventual expulsion of surviving German inhabitants.
+After the end of World War II, Nida again became part of then Soviet-occupied Lithuania.
 In the early postwar period, Nida was a little-visited fishing village.
-Later in Soviet times Nida, together with three other villages of the Neringa Municipality (Juodkrantė, Preila and Pervalka), was a controlled-entry holiday region reserved for the Communist party officialdom (nomenklatura) and senior industry elite.
-Strict planning regulations, a ban on industrial development and generous municipal subsidies kept it unspoiled.
-Since independence, the area has been open to all, but the number of visitors is kept relatively low by the small number of hotel rooms (new developments usually are permitted only on old buildings' foundations) and comparatively high rents.
+Later during the Soviet occupation, together with three other villages of the Neringa Municipality (Juodkrantė, Preila and Pervalka), Nida was a controlled-entry holiday resort reserved for the Communist party officials and elite (nomenklatura).

+Since Lithuania restored its independence in 1990, the area has been open to all and the tourism has flourished.
+However, as Curonian Spit is a national park and a UNESCO World Heritage Site, there are various restrictions to protect its ecosystem and the unique architecture of settlements like Nida.

 Mann's summer cottage survived the war and was preserved on the initiative of the Lithuanian poet Antanas Venclova.
 A first memorial site was inaugurated already in 1967.
-In the Soviet era it hosted a library open in summer only, with residential quarters of the visiting librarian posted from Klaipėda upstairs and public areas downstairs.
+During the Soviet occupation, it hosted a library open in summer only, with residential quarters of the visiting librarian posted from Klaipėda upstairs and public areas downstairs.
 In 1995/96 the house was restored according to the original architectural design and reopenend as a cultural center dedicated to the writer, with a memorial exhibition and an annual festival.

 Climate

+Klaipėda's climate is considered to be humid continental, (Köppen Dfb), although it borders quite closely to oceanic, (Köppen Cfb), when using the -3 °C isotherm, because of the proximity to the Baltic Sea, which is less prone to extreme weather events than the climate inland.